 Good place to park-up for the night before or after your walk to/from Machu Pichu and safe place to leave vehicle overnight parked if you want to stay in Aguas Calientes for the night.
-Small cafe has refreshments (cans, crisps etc) & serves lunchtime meals to small groups arriving on minibus from Cusco but not sure if they would serve food in evening.
+Small cafe has refreshments (cans, crisps etc) & serves lunchtime meals to small groups arriving on the minibus from Cusco but not sure if they would serve food in evening.
 Food until 19:00.
 A very friendly guy & peaceful night-stop.
-Plenty of room for big-rig parking round the back & its mostly level.
+Plenty of room for big-rig parking around the back & it's mostly level.
 Not sure about ground tents as the parking is concreted, but I'm sure he would find a spot for you if you need it.
 Shower & bano available.
 15 soles for day/night.

 Train departures as of 2017-10-15

 Hidroelectrica - Machu Picchu